Carlo Bellosio: Biography

-In 1845, he travels to Russia to visit the site of the Napoleonic Battle of Berezina.
+In 1845, he traveled to Russia to visit the site of the Napoleonic Battle of Berezina.
 He planned to paint a large composition of this event (Il passaggio della Beresina) which occurred during the retreat of Napoleon, and where many Italian soldiers lost their life.
 While he worked intensely on the 14 by 6 meter canvas for months, he died before it was finished.